codeclimate/codeclimate-rubocop/config/contents/style/format_string.md

-This cop enforces the use of a single string formatting utility.
+Enforces the use of a single string formatting utility.
 Valid options include Kernel#format, Kernel#sprintf and String#%.

 The detection of String#% cannot be implemented in a reliable